 Patients often complain, despite a strict workout routine and consistent diet, they can’t seem to get rid of fat in stubborn areas such as the abdomen, flanks, upper back, and lower back.
 Some patients may opt to liposuction just the back or just the abdomen, thinking this will resolve their problem.
+Also, patients often ask the question how can I have painless 360 lipo?

 What these patients don’t realize is the problem is not one region alone, but essentially the entire midsection, which contributes a lot to the overall aesthetic of one’s body.
 Fortunately, surgeons have pioneered 360 liposuctions, a procedure that comprehensively removes subcutaneous fat from the flanks, abdomen, lower back, and upper back.